wumiguo/JedAIToolkit/README.md

 JEDAI comprises a set of *domain-independent*, *state-of-the-art* techniques that apply to any domain.
 At their core lies an approximate, *schema-agnostic* functionality based on *blocking* for high scalability.
 In more detail, it supports the following functionalities grouped into 5 modules:

 ### Data Reading
-It trasnforms the input data into a list of entity profiles.
+It transforms the input data into a list of entity profiles.
 An entity is a uniquely identified sets of name-value pairs.

 The following formats are supported:
  * CSV